-- Is the laser beam positioned properly so its beam hits the receiver detector? - Are the electrical plugs inserted all the way into the jacks? - If you are using an analog or digital input jack, is it properly connected, including a "ground" connection? - Are input signals to the laser of sufficient amplitude?
-(See analog and digital portions in the Electrical section of this manual.) - Slowly move the receiver detector out of the path of the laser beam while continuously monitoring receiver operation.
-(This would desensitize the receiver in case the receiver is too sensitive for this laser [saturating the receiver element].) - Check the troubleshooting section in your laser receiver manual.
+- Is the laser beam positioned properly so its beam strikes the receiver detector? - If you are using the video or digital input jack, is it inserted properly? - If you are using the video or digital input jack, is the positive terminal connected to the signal and the outer conductor to ground? - Are input signals to the laser of sufficient amplitude?
+(See video and digital portions in the Electrical section of this manual.) - Slowly move the receiver detector out of the path of the laser beam while continuously monitoring receiver operation.
+(This will desensitize the receiver in case the receiver is too sensitive for this laser [saturating].) - Check the "TROUBLESHOOTING" section in your laser receiver manual.

 Do not attempt to troubleshoot the laser beyond the steps listed above.
-If all your connections are correct, and you are confident that power is being supplied to the laser and any input devices, please return the laser for appropriate inspection/servicing to Industrial Fiber Optics, as described in the section entitled SERVICE AND MAINTENANCE.
+If all your connections are correct, and you are confident that power is being supplied to the laser and any input devices, yet the laser still does not function.
+Please return the laser for appropriate inspection/servicing to Industrial Fiber Optics, as described in the section entitled "SERVICE AND MAINTENANCE".